xebia-os/xebia-archunit-extension/README.md

 </dependency>
 ```

-if you use Gradle then add followinng
+if you use Gradle then add following

 ```
 testImplementation("com.github.xebia:archunit-extension:0.1.0")